In the steps below, we break down how you can create a presentation using data from Salesforce.

 To get more detailed information about the element, check the following page.

-It removes the slide that contains the element from the PowerPoint presentation.
+It removes the slide that contains the element from the Google Slides presentation.

 The Hidden parameter in this element defines whether the slide is removed, not the element itself.
 Even if there is any content on the slide, it still gets removed if the Hidden parameter results in true.